manuGil/online-core/docs/source/change-detection.rst

    :figclass: align-center

    The model 'quantifying changes' in the Processing Toolbox

+[Explain model output: every pixel in band has the same  value]

 Task 14
    Use the **Temporal/Spectral Profile** plugin to inspect the values of the band stack created by the model, :numref:`fig-profile-quantifying-change`  Refere to **Task 8** if you need to.